Mueller reveals Trump’s attempts to choke off Russia probe

 The release represented a moment of closure nearly two years in the making but also the starting bell for a new round of partisan warfare.

 A defiant Trump pronounced it “a good day” and tweeted “Game Over” in a typeface mimicking the “Game of Thrones” logo.
-By late afternoon, he was airborne for his Mar-a-Lago private club in Florida with wife Melania for the holiday weekend, without further comment.
+By late afternoon, he was airborne for his Mar-a-Lago private club in Florida with wife Melania for the holiday weekend.

 Top Republicans in Congress saw vindication, too.